 United have only been beaten once in their last 18 Premier League outings - a 1-0 defeat at Norwich - and have picked up five wins in their last six.

-The visitors would be worth backing if their odds weren't quite so short, and alternatively for the same price of 8/13 (1.62) you can have both teams to score.
+The visitors would be worth backing if their odds were not quite so short, and alternatively for the same price of 8/13 (1.62) you can have both teams to score.

 That bet would have come in during eight of Fulham's last nine games and five of United's six most recent fixtures.
 Both games between these opponents this season have also caused the net bulge at both ends too.